obsxrver/TweetFilter-AI/README.md

 - **Filtering System**: Hide low-quality tweets based on your chosen threshold
 - **Model Selection**: Choose from multiple AI models for tweet rating
 - **Image Processing**: Dedicated image model for analyzing tweet images
-- **Real-Time Response Streaming**: Stream responses from the AI in real time
+- **Real-Time Response Streaming (WITH reasoning traces)**: Stream responses from the AI in real time
 - **Thread Context**: Improved thread hierarchy detection for better context awareness
 - **Media Collection**: Automatically collects all media from threads for comprehensive analysis
 - **Handle Management**: Auto-rate specific accounts as 10/10